≡ Menu

 Are Canaan dogs good with children?

 You bet they are, but beware.
-Canaan dogs have excellent herding and survival instincts, and will be gentle with your children and with other dogs who are in their pack (and can be part of their herding group).
+Canaan dogs have excellent herding and survival instincts and will be gentle with your children and other dogs in their pack (and can be part of their herding group).

 But outside of this – be wary.

-If your child is playing with another child and they accidentally get a little rough with one another, there is a high chance your Canaan will go into defense mode and try to protect your child from the aggressive play of the “stranger”.
-This is where their defensive instinct might be a hindrance, so keep it in mind at all times.
+If your child is playing with another child and they accidentally get a little rough with one another, there is a high chance your Canaan will go into defense mode and try to protect your child from the aggressive play of the “stranger.”
+This is where their defensive instinct might be a hindrance, so always keep it in mind.

 Canaan Dog Traits

-Classified by the American Kennel Club as the national breed of Israel, these dogs have a “rugged” beauty to them.
-Medium in size, the Canaan breed belongs to a class known as ‘Pariah’ dogs.
+Classified by the American Kennel Club as the national breed of Israel, these dogs have a “rugged” beauty.
+The Canaan breed is medium in size and belongs to a class known as ‘Pariah’ dogs.

-Pariah Breeds are dogs that are often part feral due to their ‘outcast’ nature.
-They are square chested and are built for endurance (rather than beauty).
-They’ll typically have low but pointed ears and usually come in “desert colors” – tans and browns and yellows.
+Pariah Breeds are dogs often part feral due to their ‘outcast’ nature.
+They are square-chested and are built for endurance (rather than beauty).
+They’ll typically have low but pointed ears and usually come in “desert colors” – tans, browns, and yellows.

 Your Canaan will also have a double coat – a short and wiry outer coat with a soft and fluffy undercoat – often with white trim.
-Both will fall out biannually and make a mess of your house without solid brushing.
-The rest of the year you can brush him weekly to keep him looking trim.
+Both will fall out bi-annually and make a mess of your house without solid brushing.
+You can brush him weekly for the rest of the year to keep him looking trim.
 They also have a bushy tail that curls forward a little when they are happy.

 For more information about the care and maintenance of the Canaan dog breed, we would highly recommend that you check out the Canaan Dog Club of America as they can often be an invaluable source of information about Canaan clubs in your area as well as for information about quality and reputable breeders.